 - The Comedy Festival takes care of your flights to Melbourne if you get into the National Final.

 Other Terms and Conditions

-- By entering you agree to the Comedy Festival recording your spot for later broadcast on ABC Radio's triple j, and/or RAW Comedy podcast.
+- By entering you agree to the Comedy Festival recording your spot for later broadcast on ABC Radio's triple j, and/or RAW Comedy podcast, and alignment with potential Comedy Festival sponsors.
 You agree that the Comedy Festival may edit your spot for broadcast or podcast.
 You promise us that you're not using any material or writing (e.g. music) in your spot that you're not allowed to, or that we can't broadcast or podcast in turn.

 The Judges’ Objective

 The overriding aim of RAW Comedy is to uncover and support new performers with the potential to make a sincere contribution to the artform and the industry, in the years ahead.

 Some entrants will have had more stage time than others and therefore will be better ‘performers’, but we aren’t concerned if they are a little nervous or they forget the next line.
 Who looks like they could have a career in comedy?
 Who could be a possible star of the future?
 Who could go on to present new, innovative and exciting comedy in the years to come?

 Who are the judges?
 What are they looking for?

 The judges are invited by the local presenter putting on the gig.
 They are drawn from industry, performers, media, and other local identities.